First You Write a Sentence

 A proposito di questo titolo

-An exploration of how the most ordinary words can be turned into verbal constellations of extraordinary grace through the art of building sentences.
+An exploration of how the most ordinary words can be turned into verbal constellations of extraordinary grace through the art of building sentences

-Whether dealing with finding the ideal word, building a sentence, or constructing a paragraph, First You Write a Sentence informs by light example: much richer than a style guide, it can be listened to not only for instruction but for pleasure and delight.
+Whether dealing with finding the ideal word, building a sentence, or constructing a paragraph, First You Write a Sentence informs by light example: much richer than a style guide, it can be read not only for instruction but for pleasure and delight.
 And along the way, it shows how good writing can help us notice the world, make ourselves known to others, and live more meaningful lives.
 It's an elegant gem in praise of the English sentence.